bloodfeast/merge_blocker_serverless/readme.md

 4. Deploy the function to AWS Lambda.

 ## Configuration
+This function uses two main configuration parameters: the GitHub API URL and the token for accessing the GitHub API.
+These parameters are stored in a Config struct, which is passed around in the function.

+`pub struct Config {
+    pub url: String,
+    pub token: String,
+}
+`
-To configure the function, you will need to provide your GitHub token, which the function uses to authenticate with the GitHub API.
-You will need to replace "GITHUB_TOKEN" with your actual GitHub token in the main function.
+#### You will also need to replace "https://api.github.com/repos/OWNER/REPO/branches/BRANCH/protection/required_status_checks" and "GITHUB_TOKEN" in the Config::new function call with your actual values.

-### You will also need to replace "https://api.github.com/repos/OWNER/REPO/branches/BRANCH/protection/required_status_checks" with the URL of the status checks for the branch you want to protect.
+#### Additionally, you need to set up a webhook in your Slack workspace to enable the function to receive Slack events and execute the block and unblock operations.

 ## Usage
-The function automatically runs whenever a deployment starts or ends.
-When a deployment starts, it blocks all merge requests to the specified branch.
-When the deployment ends, it unblocks all merge requests.
+The function listens for specific Slack commands.
+When a deployment starts, the appropriate Slack command triggers the function to block all merge requests to the specified branch.
+When the deployment ends, a different Slack command triggers the function to unblock all merge requests.

 ## Testing
 You can run tests for this function using cargo test.
+The tests ensure that the function correctly sets up the headers for the GitHub API request.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.